daos-stack/daos/docs/QSG/build_from_scratch.md

 ### Unbuntu

-As for Ubuntu, please run the following script:
+As for Ubuntu, please run the following script as the root user or via sudo:

 ```bash
 $ ./utils/scripts/install-ubuntu20.sh